 The blacksmith sucks on his water pipe beside the warmth of his fire.
-His earth-walled workshop reeks of dust, grit and old metal.
+His earth-walled workshop reeks of dust, grit, and burnt metal.

 But he’s all smiles when he welcomes this stranger.